LLazarek/blame-evaluation-gt/writing/reviews/pldi-top.md

 Thank you to all the reviewers for the helpful feedback.

-The first part of our response addresses a couple of common themes in the reviews; the second part addresses all remaining concerns individually.
+The first part of our response addresses two common themes in the reviews; the second part addresses all remaining concerns individually.

-Are the empirical results conclusive or surprising?
+Are the empirical results conclusive?
+Are they surprising?
 ===========================================================================

 Here are the two relevant major conclusions from our experiment:

-1. Transient and Natural make rational programmers more effective than Erasure.
+1. Transient and Natural's blame makes rational programmers more effective than Erasure.

 2. The effectiveness of Natural is (merely) comparable to Transient.